 SO-362 Juvenile Justice (Variable; Yearly; 3.00 Credits; CW,S,SW-ER) The issues, trends, and challenges facing juvenile justice professionals are explored in this course.
 The history and philosophy of juvenile justice, processing, detention, and diversion of juvenile offenders are topics of the course.
 Pre-Req: FYC-101 or EN-110 or EN-109.

 SO-399 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows the department to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by title.

 SO-401 Sociology Senior Seminar (Spring; Yearly; 3.00 Credits; S) Sociology Senior Seminar is the capstone course for students who have focused their academic work in the sociological discipline.
 The course provides an opportunity for students to apply key curricular components previously explored during their undergraduate sociology coursework.
 The course is a designated service learning and experiential learning course.
 Students will assume substantial responsibility for the exploration of materials and presentation of those materials to their student colleagues.
 Students will also interact with campus and community partners during the semester.
 The course uses a student-led seminar format, coupled with community engagement and service learning components.
 Prerequisite: Senior standing.

-SO-495 Sociology Research/Seminar (Fall & Spring; Yearly; 2.00-6.00 Credits; S) Requires students to reflect on the internship experience and pursue research related to the placement.
-Corequisite: SO490.
-Prerequisite: permission.
+SO-495 Sociology Internship Seminar (Fall & Spring; Yearly; 2.00-6.00 Credits; S) Requires students to reflect on the internship experience and pursue research related to the placement.
+Corequisite: SO492.
+Prerequisite: by permission.